 OMA also provides retention programs that engage all students, while also intentionally advocating for students from historically underrepresented communities.
 These programs assist students in achieving personal and academic success by promoting a smooth transition from high school to college, creating a sense of belonging, and connecting students to resources and mentors.
 High-impact learning outcomes are integrated into programs' activities to offer an array of opportunities for students to develop lifelong skills that will benefit their lives and careers after college.

 The Office of Multicultural Affairs is supported by the Division of Inclusion and Equity and offers a welcoming environment with a gathering space at 1240 Kirkhof Center.
-Contact us by phone at (616) 331-2177, visit our website at www.gvsu.edu/oma, or email us at [email protected].
+Contact us by phone at (616) 331-2177, visit our website at gvsu.edu/oma, or email us at firstname.lastname@example.org.

-Pathways to College is supported by the Division of Inclusion and Equity and is located at 1240 Kirkhof Center.
-Contact us by phone at (616) 331-2250, visit our website at www.gvsu.edu/pathways, or email us at [email protected].
+K-12 Pathways is supported by the Division of Inclusion and Equity and is located at 1240 Kirkhof Center.
+Contact us by phone at (616) 331-2250, visit our website at gvsu.edu/pathways, or email us at email@example.com.